syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Overview.md

 ---
 layout: post
 title: About UWP Sunburst Chart control | Syncfusion
-description: Learn here all about Overview support in Syncfusion UWP Sunburst Chart (SfSunburstChart) control and more.
+description: Learn here all about introduction of Syncfusion UWP Sunburst Chart (SfSunburstChart) control, its elements and more.
 platform: uwp
 control: SfSunburstChart
 documentation: ug